Risk-taking in teenagers

 • are wondering what the balance between negative and positive risk-taking is.

-Negative risk-taking in teenagers
+What does negative risk-taking in teenagers look like?

 Negative risks can have harmful consequences on a teenager’s health, safety and wellbeing.
 So, why do they do it?
 In short, because the impulse and consequences feels good.

-Common negative risks include:
+Common examples of negative risks include:

 Why do teenagers take risks?